Delhi CM Arvind Kejriwal launches app to help people track hospital beds for coronavirus patients

 New Delhi, June 02: A day after sealing the borders, Delhi Chief Minister Arvind Kejriwal launched a mobile application on Tuesday to allow people to know how many beds are vacant in which hospital in the national capital.

-Addressing a press conference, Kejriwal said, "We have been telling you that the Delhi government has made adequate arragement for coronavirus patients, with respect to number of hospitals, beds, the ICU facility in those hospitals and the ventilators in there."
+Addressing a press conference, Kejriwal said, "We have been telling you that the Delhi government has made adequate arrangement for coronavirus patients, with respect to number of hospitals, beds, the ICU facility in those hospitals and the ventilators in there."

 Coronavirus outbreak: India records 8,171 new COVID-19 cases; Tally at 1.98 lakh